Zezombye/the-jjonak-bossfight/README.md

 Implementing pathfinding for dummy bots would be a hard task that will increase the server load.
 However, it would enable more creativity with attacks.

+To respect the lore (omegalul), JJonak will only have visible omnics (Zenyatta, Orisa, Bastion, Echo, Bob, and mechanical abilities such as turrets, shields, or snowball).
+Ultimate lines are to be avoided when possible.

 The fight will be composed of 2 phases:

 ## Phase 1 - No Stand